lion-byte/rpjournal-frontend/CONTRIBUTING.md

 Running `npm test` is pretty good for basic testing.
 It's always helpful to add tests!

 If your changes fail the test suite, either fix your code or refactor the tests to reflect the additions/changes.
-Also try to keep code coverage at least 90%.